Swiss bankers fear more bloodletting after UBS job cuts

 "It's becoming more difficult for people who have lost their jobs at big banks to find a new one," said Denise Chervet, who heads a bank employee lobby organization.

-Switzerland's commodities trading firms may snap up banking staff, and specialized staff such as information technology experts are expected to face fewer obstacles in finding new work.
+Switzerland's commodities trading firms may snap up banking staff, and specialised staff such as information technology experts are expected to face fewer obstacles in finding new work.

 Many former bankers are also hired by the insurance industry, another traditional Swiss economic strength.